Sony A5000 vs Panasonic TZ200

 The TZ200 is a recent model that features in the current product line-up of Panasonic.
 In contrast, the A5000 has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the A5000 was succeeded by the Sony A5100.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony and Panasonic websites.

 Review summary: Sony A5000 vs Panasonic TZ200

 So what is the bottom line?
 Which of the two cameras – the Sony A5000 or the Panasonic TZ200 – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Sony Alpha A5000:

 - More flexible LCD: Has a tilting screen for odd-angle shots in landscape orientation.

 - More selfie-friendly: Has an articulated screen that can be turned to be front-facing.

 - Faster shutter: Has higher mechanical shutter speed (1/4000s vs 1/2000s) to freeze action.